 - Diseases; Certain diseases increases your risk of a from the shoulder, these include

 - An Under-active thyroid (hypothyroidism)

 - Heart disease

 - Parkinson’s disease

 Pain killers are mostly used to ease the pain of a frozen shoulder.
 Anti-inflammatory drugs are also used to reduce the inflammation that may be present in the shoulder.
-Over the counter anti inflammatory drugs are usually prescribed examples of which are (advil, modril, palacetamol)
+The counter anti-inflammatory drugs are usually prescribed such as Advil.

 WHAT TO DO, WHO TO SEE

-If you notice symptoms similar to those described in this article, it is likely that you might want to consult a family physician, but he/she will refer you to a more specialized health care professional.
+If you notice symptoms similar to those described in this article, you might likely want to consult a family physician, but he/she will refer you to a more specialized health care professional.

-Before beginning to consider medication and surgery, first check with a sports therapist, one who can help restore range in motion manually making use of chiropractic, dermal traction, manual therapy and a host of others in order to trigger your body’s natural healing processs.
+Before beginning to consider medication and surgery, first check with a sports therapist, one who can help restore range in motion manually making use of chiropractic, dermal traction, manual therapy, and a host of others to trigger your body’s natural healing process.

-Dr Justin Dean is a renowned Sports Therapist, former Olympic team doctor now serveing the Los Angeles area, He has helped countless of patients with the frozen shoulder. www.drjustindean.com.
+Dr. Justin Dean is a renowned Sports Therapist, former Olympic team doctor now serving the Los Angeles area, He has helped countless patients with the frozen shoulder.